darrenjrobinson/powershell_module_identitynow/README.md

 Invoke-IdentityNowSourceReset               Reset an IdentityNow Source.
 Join-IdentityNowAccount                     Join an IdentityNow User Account to an Identity.
 New-IdentityNowAccessProfile                Create an IdentityNow Access Profile.
-New-IdentityNowAPIClient                    Create an IdentityNow v2 API Client.
+New-IdentityNowAPIClient                    Create an IdentityNow v2 API Client for use with a Virtual Appliance.
 New-IdentityNowCertCampaign                 Create an IdentityNow Certification Campaign.
 New-IdentityNowGovernanceGroup              Create a new IdentityNow Governance Group.
 New-IdentityNowIdentityProfilesReport       Generate a HTML Report of IdentityNow Identity Profiles and export each Identity Profile config.